 Kansai in autumn is breathtakingly gorgeous.
-As the season of autumn leaves approaches, the mountains are as beautiful as the picturesque trees and the nearby trees are colored with warm autumn colors.
+As the fall foliage season approaches, the mountains are as beautiful as the picturesque trees that are colored with warm autumn colors.

 Gardens and stone roads filled with fallen leaves resemble colorful carpets that you will love strolling through.
 Here we introduce the best spots for autumn leaves in the Kansai region.